easbarba/qas.rb/README.md

 lua,https://github.com/lua/lua

 ```

+## Installation

+Get all needed dependencies and install `distro` with make:

+    $ make deps && make install

+-- User install only!

+PS: you may need to set PATH to find local packages.

 ## History
 `floss` began as a module of a super package called `cejo` and extracted as standalone to follow the UNIX main rule: 'do one thing, well'.